-The Museum of the American Railroad in Frisco held a sneak peek of its newest attraction, TrainTopia, before it opens to the public on July 18.
+The Museum of the American Railroad’s Frisco attraction, TrainTopia, opened to the public on July 18, 2018.

 The only one of its kind in the country, the model train collection was donated to the Museum by Jane Sanders and her daughters.
 Jane and her late husband, Steve, had a hobby shop in North Dallas, and Steve started collecting the trains.
 Jane says the collection reflects stages and places in Steve’s life, from summer camps in Colorado, to New Mexico, Arizona, Corsicana and back to Dallas.
 Sanders says,